favicon

 Enrolment Requirements

-Please be advised the following documents will be required to be submitted with your enrolment:
+Please be advised the following documents will be required to be submitted with your enrolment in the CHC43121 Certificate IV In Disability Support Online course:

 • Proof of ID: Colour copy of Passport or Driver’s Licence.